Bass Clarinet Duo

 klezmer and eastern european folk music

 Jonathan is also a dedicated and passionate performer of Klezmer and Eastern European styles of music, in both traditional and experimental incarnations.
 For many years he was the clarinetist in the San Francisco Bay Area band Zoyres.
 He has also performed with the Bay Area band Adama, Yiddish singer Heather Klein, and the Washington DC-based band Machaya.
-As life has pulled him in other directions, he has not been performing as much Klezmer music lately, and he misses it very much!

 music director for dance productions